Last Updated on October 5, 2022

 Maybe you would like to select one of the excellent spas for a relaxing massage, a makeover, or some pampering.
 And if shopping is your thing head out to the modern Pacific Fair or Robina Town Center to select a special birthday present for yourself or head out to Harbourtown Outlet Centre to pick up some bargains.
 You might enjoy a day at one of the theme parks enjoying some exhilarating rides

-50th Birthday Trip Ideas in the Caribbean that you Must Plan Now
+50th Birthday Plans in the Caribbean

 Ah, the tropical paradise of the Caribbean Islands where you can lay all day in the sunshine drinking from a coconut.
 Now THAT is ultimate relaxation!
 Here are some 50th birthday travel ideas where you can relax your 50 years away and a little more.